josephclifford/Jokes-from-icanhazdadjoke.com/README.md

 /jokesapi/search-return-html?term=dad
 /jokesapi/search-return-html?term=happy dad

-Search for jokes containing the word "dad" and return JSON Case insensitive.
+Search for jokes by keyword and return JSON
+Case insensitive.
 Multiple words can be used if seperated by at least one space.
 Max of 30 results.

 /jokesapi/search-return-json?term=dad